 A couple of things struck me as we landed on the island.
 And I mean, in the first instance, literally struck me.
 When we landed, we were greeted by a welcoming committee of fiercely territorial seabirds, including gulls and skuas, who had no fear in diving and swooping to try to dissuade our progress up the hill from the harbour.
 They’ve been known to draw blood from previous visitors.
 A hat, plus a stick if you can find one lying around, are recommended.

 The second thing of immediate note was the enormous number of houses.
-As I say, the island’s population was over 300 at its early 20th century peak and there must have been, by a crude count, over twenty properties in varying states of decay, but mostly with sufficient structural integrity to gingerly enter.
-It is strange to think that an island so full and so bustling (by the standards of many Scottish islands) is now, within almost living memory of its highest population, now left to the wind and wildlife.
+As I say, the island’s population was over 300 at its early 20th century peak and there must have been, by a crude count, over twenty properties in varying states of decay, but most with sufficient structural integrity to gingerly enter.
+It is strange to think that an island so full and so bustling (by the standards of many Scottish islands) is now, within almost living memory of its highest population, left to the wind and wildlife.

 Such was the size of the population that Stroma actually boasted two distinct villages – Uppertown, just up the hill from the harbour, and Nethertown, roughly in the centre of the island.
 If you check out the island on Google Maps you get a good lay of the land, its villages and other features in incredibly good detail.